maxhallinan/notebook-2019/timelog.md

   - When user presses enter on an empty code cell, replace the code cell with a text cell.
 - [sicp][2] Started reading section 2.2.4
+- [blog][2] Worked on second draft of "What Is a Logo-Like Language?"

 ## 2019-08-12 - 2019-08-18